33152811/VCCMake/readme.md

     Script \ dlsvn.cmd: Download source code in SVN mode Script \ vcp.txt  : CMake compilation parameters; You can add it at will, add it without subtraction, unless you get compilation errors;
     Script \ vcm.cmd  : VC compilation; The core;
+    Script\vcc.cmd    : VC compilation environment check;
     Script \ px86.txt : system search path when compiling x86; Modify according to the machine directory;
     Script \ px64.txt : system search path when compiling x64; Modify according to the machine directory;
     vcx86.cmd         : Compile master switch.
 Start compiling for x86 platform; Support VC2017、VC2019;
     vcx64.cmd         : Compile master switch.
 Start compiling for x64 platform; Support VC2017、VC2019;
+    vca.cmd           : The source code to be compiled is placed here, you can add it at will;
     CMake             : Directory; places the tools needed for compilation.
 Such as cmake, pkgconfig, 7z, etc;

 ## Compile specification: